 What is it?
 Why do I need one?
 Where do I get one?
 These are the most common questions which most commercial truck drivers ask when attempting to register.
 Getting a USDOT number can be a complicated and exhaustive procedure!
 Relax, we are here to help!

-Getting a USDOT number consists of sifting through a lot of technical information.
-One check mark in the wrong box or a simple innocent mistake when declaring your cargo or operation type can cost you precious time and money.
-Therefore, we urge you to seek help while applying.
-Only a professional consultant who has years of experience filing this application and answering the same questions over and over again, can guarantee that your application will be filed correctly and on time.
+Getting a USDOT number requires sifting through a plethora of technical information.
+One checkmark in the wrong box, one miss-crossed “T” or any other simple mistake when specifying your cargo or operation can cost you time and money.
+We here at DOT Operating Authority urge you to seek our help when applying.
+Our professional consultants have maintained years of experience filing this application and have been answering this question since our founding.
+Only our professional staff of consultants can guarantee that your application will be filed correctly and in a timely manner.

-First, and most importantly, determine if you need to apply for a USDOT number according to the Federal Motor Carrier Safety Administration (FMCSA) criteria.
-If you fit into any of the categories, we recommend you start your application process with us as soon as you can.
+The first (and most important) steps when registering your vehicle is to determine whether or not you need a USDOT number.
+This is in accordance with the Federal Motor Carrier Safety Administration (FMCSA).
+If you fit into any of the categories, we strongly encourage that you start your application process immediately.

 In order to get a USDOT number you’ll want to have this data available:

 - -Your company’s Employer Identification (EIN), tax identification number, if you already created a company, or your Social Security number if you are acting as an individual.

 - -The names of your company’s officers and their titles.